Shree Perne Muchilot Bhagavathi Kshetra

-Perne Muchilot is one of the holiest and revered shrine of Northern Kerala, fondly frequented to its cultural brilliance and well carved calm and serene complex.
-Situated in Perne (also called Perdana) near Kumbla, the temple is a coveted destination of thousands of pilgrims from Kerala and Karnataka during festival times.
-The Beautiful edifice of Perne Kshetra is covered by natural greenery and is well maintained to accommodate thousands of devotees.
-It is the sacred abode of the all - encompassing divine presence of Shree Muchilot Bhagavathi Devi.
-Kshetram is sanctified by the presence of sub-deities Kannanagat Bhagavathi, Pullur Kali Bhagavathi, Pullur Kannan Daivam, Vishnu moorthy, Moovalamkuzhi Chamundi, Beernalva, Pandinhar Chamundi.
+Perne Muchilot is one of the holiest and most revered shrines in Northern Kerala, fondly frequented for its cultural brilliance and well-carved calm and serene complex.
+Situated in Perne (also called Perdana) near Kumbla, the temple is a coveted destination for thousands of pilgrims from Kerala and Karnataka during festival times.
+The beautiful edifice of Perne Kshetra is covered by natural greenery and is well-maintained to accommodate thousands of devotees.
+It is the sacred abode of the all-encompassing divine presence of Shree Muchilot Bhagavathi Devi.
+The Kshetra is sanctified by the presence of sub-deities Kannanagat Bhagavathi, Pullur Kali Bhagavathi, Pullur Kannan Daivam, Vishnu Moorthy, Moovalamkuzhi Chamundi, Beernalva, and Pandinhar Chamundi.

-Besides its spiritual significance, Perne is well known for its cultural and social importance.
+Besides its spiritual significance, Perne is well-known for its cultural and social importance.
 It upholds the idea of simplicity and compassion.
 Perne Kshetram is run by a systematic administration and has its own glory and greatness.
-Mass marriage here, with its core idea of simplicity is well known and socially respected.
+Mass marriages here, with their core idea of simplicity, are well-known and socially respected.

-Muchilot Bhagavathi Devi is the Kuladevatha or the chief goddess of Vaniya community.
-Goddess Muchilot Bhagavathi is also called as Annapurneshwari and the culmination of all scholastic abilities, courage and kindness.
-She is believed to be sent to earth to annihilate all the evils.
-Bhagavathi is the source of all prosperity, the reservoir of all knowledge and an immeasurable ocean of benevolence.
+Muchilot Bhagavathi Devi is the Kuladevatha or the chief goddess of the Vaniya community.
+Goddess Muchilot Bhagavathi is also called Annapurneshwari and embodies all scholastic abilities, courage, and kindness.
+She is believed to be sent to earth to annihilate all evils.
+Bhagavathi is the source of all prosperity, the reservoir of all knowledge, and an immeasurable ocean of benevolence.